Similarity surfaces, connections, and the measurable Riemann mapping theorem: Appendix

-\appendice{Distributions with $L^1_\loc$ derivatives} Let $U$ be an open subset of $\R^n$.
+Let $U$ be an open subset of $\R^n$.
 The set of locally $L^1$ functions $f:U\to \R$ whose distribution derivatives are also locally $L^1$ is known as the set of \emph{locally Sobolev functions} and denoted $W^{1,1}_\loc(U)$.
 Recall that such functions are equivalence classes up to modification on a set of Lebesgue measure $0$.

 \begin{remark} In fact, we may drop the first condition in the definition: a distribution whose partial derivatives are in $L^1_\loc$ is necessarily in $L^1_\loc$ (and this generalizes, see \cite{Maz}, the theorem of Section~1.1.2 page~7).
 However we will not need that fact.
 Moreover the functions $f$ we will consider in the end are maps that are assumed to be homeomorphisms, so they are continuous, which is better than $L^1_\loc$.
 So we stick with the original definition of $W^{1,1}_\loc$. \end{remark}